TrigerSoft/streamx/learn/why-streamx.md

  * Different types of <a href="http://docs.jboss.org/drools/release/6.3.0.Final/drools-docs/html/ch09.html#d0e12032" target="_blank">sliding windows</a>
  * Support for state *enter* and *exit* notifications.
 I.e. the system can track both cases, when conditions are met and/or *not* met anymore.
 * **Ordering**: events from same partition will produce outputs sent to the same partition
 * **Scalability**: tight integration with Azure Event Hubs allows the solution to scale up to the number of partitions configured for the Event Hubs.
-Scaling can be dynamially and uninterruptible applied from the management console
+Scaling can be dynamically and uninterruptible applied from the management console
 * **Reliability and quick recovery**:
  * Managed service in the cloud
  * Built-in recovery capabilities via internal state maintainance guaranties At-Least-Once delivery